Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java/README.md

-# Lightstreamer Full-Screen-Mario Demo Adapter #
+# Lightstreamer - FullScreenMario Demo - Java Adapter #

 This project includes the resources needed to develop the Metadata and Data Adapters for the [FullScreenMario Demo]() that is pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
 The <b>FullScreenMario Demo</b> implements a multiplayer HTML5 remake of the original Super Mario Brothers.<br>